UemitGuel/KOFFII-1.0/README.md

 So I learned Swift in Cafes in Barcelona, while writing this App for people like me who wanna do that.

-This project was in the App Store, but is now replaces with the 2.0 Version
+This project was in the App Store, but is now replaces with the [I'm an inline-style link](https://www.google.com)